pravn27/reactjs-tech-doc/docs/reactjs-course-tutorials/namaste-reactjs-course/readerDoc/E5-Get-Hooked/E5-Get-Hooked.md

 - Never keep any hardcoded data / mock data inside your react components, keep it separately in a file and import it wherever required
 - import & export in react
 - Event handlers in react
+- React is fast in DOM manipulation because it uses virtual DOM
+- ReactJS - (data of application) Data layer & UI layer consistent, works together, properly in sync & render the UI according to Data layer changes in efficient way

 ## Assignments - Q & A